quali-chat/quali-chat-ios/INSTALL.md

 $ pod install
 ```

-This will load all dependencies for the Element source code, including [MatrixSDK](https://github.com/matrix-org/matrix-ios-sdk).
+This will load all dependencies for the quali.chat source code, including [MatrixSDK](https://github.com/matrix-org/matrix-ios-sdk).

 ### Open workspace